grcjamezz/gridcoinweb/README.md

 and is nicer than manually typing RPC commands and decoding the JSON.

-**gridcoinweb** refreshes its data every 30 seconds, so you can keep it running and it's always up to date.
+**gridcoinweb** refreshes its data every 30 seconds, so you can keep it running and it updates automatically.

 ![gridcoinweb.png](.README/gridcoinweb.png)